-\citep{Iemhoff.Preservativity} studies the preservativity in the first-order language of arithmetic and axiomatizes it via the binary modal operator $\rhd$.
-Also \citep{Visser02} studies preservativity for propositional non-modal language and among other interesting results, it axiomatizes $\pres{\ipc}{\NNIL}$. \begin{remark} By definition it can be inferred that $A\argt B$ implies $A\prtg B$, however the converse may not hold.
-As a counterexample let $A$ and $B$ two different variables and $\Gamma:=\{\top\}$ and $\sft=\IPC$.
-Then we have $A\prtg B$ and not $A\argt B$. \end{remark}
+\citep{Iemhoff.Preservativity} studies preservativity in the first-order language of arithmetic and axiomatizes it via the binary modal operator $\rhd$.
+Also, \citep{Visser02} studies preservativity for the propositional non-modal language and, among other results, axiomatizes $\pres{\ipc}{\NNIL}$. \begin{remark} By definition, it can be inferred that $A\argt B$ implies $A\prtg B$ whenever $\Gamma\subseteq\lcalz(\parb)$; however, the converse may not hold.
+As a counterexample, let $A$ and $B$ be two different variables, $\Gamma:=\{\top\}$, and $\sft=\IPC$.
+Then we have $A\prtg B$ but not $A\argt B$. \end{remark}